 In-depth level of instruction in the composition and manipulation of dental restorative materials, and dental cements.
 Examination of general dentistry and chairside assisting with direct permanent restorations such as amalgam and composite will also be covered.
-Prerequisite: Pass DA-106 with a C or better.
-Corequisite: DA-107L.
-Required: Admission into the Dental Assistant program and instructor consent.
+Required: Admission into the Dental Assistant program.
+Prerequisite: DA-106 with a C or better.
+Corequisite: DA-107L